SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/index.md

 #### errors

+* 7 – Invalid parameters - if fields violate restrictions described above or one of the models is a mobile app.
-* 13 – Operation not permitted – if user has insufficient rights.
+* 13 – Operation not permitted - if user has insufficient rights.
 * 204 – Entity not found - if specified group does not exist.
 See [group/list](./group.md#list).
 * 220 – Unknown device model - if specified device model does not exist.
 * 221 – Device limit exceeded - if device limit set for the user's dealer has been exceeded.